Kxuan/lrpc/README.md

 # lrpc
 [![Build Status](https://travis-ci.org/Kxuan/lrpc.svg?branch=master)](https://travis-ci.org/Kxuan/lrpc)

-lrpc is a lightweight rpc library.
-The rpcs are send between process to process, and do not need a third process.
+lrpc is a Linux-only lightweight rpc library.
+The rpc is send between process to process, and do not need a third process.

 # Dependency
 - uthash  (dev dependency)